WangDaMME/Autonomous-Driving-Nanodegree/README.md

   <li> Combine thresholds for selection for pixels where both the xx and yy gradients meet the threshold criteria, or the gradient magnitude and direction are both within their threshold values.
 </ul>
 </div>
+### HSV Color Space
+S Chanel is more robust for shadows (light contrast conditions) and differnt colors in pavement.
+Combined with Sobel gradient,  It's reliable to detect different colors of lane lines under varying degrees of daylight and shadow.